chuksemmanuel/labs/README.md

 # labs 🧪

-A playground for testing stuff across the full stack — from Astro to Node, React Native to CLI scripts.
+A playground for testing stuff across the full stack — from Frontend libraries to Backend frameworks, mobile apps with React Native app and CLI scripts.

 ## 🛠️ Purpose